zhunan0905/deep-photo-styletransfer-tf/README.md

 * Taowen Dong
 * Yuanming Leng

 We fork this repo from [here](https://github.com/LouieYang/deep-photo-styletransfer-tf).
-This is a pure Tensorflow implementation of [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511).
+This is a pure Tensorflow implementation of our project reference paper [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511).

 ## Dependencies of this project
 * Tensorflow = 1.15